 Quick Question: What is customer experience?

-Customer Experience (CX) defines every interaction a customer encounters with the brand during his or her buyer journey.
+According to companies like Salesforce, customer Experience (CX) defines every interaction a customer encounters with the brand during his or her buyer journey.
 From initially navigating the website, inquiring, purchasing and talking with customer service if necessary.

 Everything businesses do to make a customer’s journey hassle-free impacts customer’s perception about the brand.
 Great customer experience drives both loyalty and revenue in the long run.